tendai22/dpans94_ja/app.md

 Forth provides an interactive programming environment.
 Its primary uses have been in scientific and  industrial applications such as instrumentation, robotics, process control, graphics and image processing,  artificial intelligence and business applications.
 The principal advantages of Forth include rapid, interactive  software development and efficient use of computer hardware.
 Forth is often spoken of as a language because that is its most visible aspect.
 But in fact, Forth is both more  and less than a conventional programming language: more in that all the capabilities normally associated  with a large portfolio of separate programs (compilers, editors, etc.) are included within its range and less in  that it lacks (deliberately) the complex syntax characteristic of most high-level languages.
 The original implementations of Forth were stand-alone systems that included functions normally performed  by separate operating systems, editors, compilers, assemblers, debuggers and other utilities.
 A single  simple, consistent set of rules governed this entire range of capabilities.
-Today, although very fast standalone versions are still marketed for many processors, there are also many versions that run co-resident with  conventional operating systems such as MS-DOS and UNIX.
+Today, although very fast stand-alone versions are still marketed for many processors, there are also many versions that run co-resident with  conventional operating systems such as MS-DOS and UNIX.
 Forth is not derived from any other language.
 As a result, its appearance and internal characteristics may  seem unfamiliar to new users.
 But Forth’s simplicity, extreme modularity, and interactive nature offset the  initial strangeness, making it easy to learn and use.
 A new Forth programmer must invest some time  mastering its large command repertoire.
 After a month or so of full-time use of Forth, that programmer  could understand more of its internal working than is possible with conventional operating systems and  compilers.
 The most unconventional feature of Forth is its extensibility.
-The programming process in Forth consists of  defining new “words” – actually new commands in the language.
+The programming process in Forth consists of  defining new "words" - actually new commands in the language.
 These may be defined in terms of  previously defined words, much as one teaches a child concepts by explaining them in terms of previously  understood concepts.
-Such words are called “high-level definitions”.
+Such words are called "high-level definitions".
 Alternatively, new words may also be  defined in assembly code, since most Forth implementations include an assembler for the host processor.
 This extensibility facilitates the development of special application languages for particular problem areas  or disciplines.
 Forth’s extensibility goes beyond just adding new commands to the language.
 With equivalent ease, one  can also add new kinds of words.
 That is, one may create a word which itself will define words.
 In creating  such a defining word the programmer may specify a specialized behavior for the words it will create which  will be effective at compile time, at run-time, or both.
 This capability allows one to define specialized data  types, with complete control over both structure and behavior.
 Since the run-time behavior of such words  may be defined either in high-level or in code, the words created by this new defining word are equivalent to  all other kinds of Forth words in performance.
 Moreover, it is even easy to add new compiler directives to  implement special kinds of loops or other control structures.
 Most professional implementations of Forth are written in Forth.
-Many Forth systems include a “metacompiler” which allows the user to modify the internal structure of the Forth system itself.
+Many Forth systems include a "meta-compiler" which allows the user to modify the internal structure of the Forth system itself.

 ## C.2 History of Forth

 Forth was invented by Charles H. Moore.
 A direct outgrowth of Moore’s work in the 1960’s, the first  program to be called Forth was written in about 1970.
 The first complete implementation was used in 1971  at the National Radio Astronomy Observatory’s 11-meter radio telescope in Arizona.
 This system was  responsible for pointing and tracking the telescope, collecting data and recording it on magnetic tape, and  supporting an interactive graphics terminal on which an astronomer could analyze previously recorded data.
-The multi-tasking nature of the system allowed all these functions to be performed concurrently, without  timing conflicts or other interference – a very advanced concept for that time.
+The multi-tasking nature of the system allowed all these functions to be performed concurrently, without  timing conflicts or other interference - a very advanced concept for that time.
 The system was so useful that astronomers from all over the world began asking for copies.
 Its use spread  rapidly, and in 1976 Forth was adopted as a standard language by the International Astronomical Union.
 In 1973, Moore and colleagues formed FORTH, Inc. to explore commercial uses of the language.
 FORTH,  Inc. developed multi-user versions of Forth on minicomputers for diverse projects ranging from data bases  to scientific applications such as image processing.
-In 1977, FORTH, Inc. developed a version for the  newly introduced 8-bit microprocessors called “microFORTH”, which was successfully used in embedded  microprocessor applications in the United States, Britain and Japan.
+In 1977, FORTH, Inc. developed a version for the  newly introduced 8-bit microprocessors called "microFORTH", which was successfully used in embedded  microprocessor applications in the United States, Britain and Japan.
 Stimulated by the volume marketing of microFORTH, a group of computer hobbyists in Northern California  became interested in Forth, and in 1978 formed the Forth Interest Group (FIG).
 They developed a  simplified model which they implemented on several microprocessors and published listings and disks at  very low cost.
 Interest in Forth spread rapidly, and today there are chapters of the Forth Interest Group  throughout the U.S. and in over fifteen countries.
 By 1980, a number of new Forth vendors had entered the market with versions of Forth based upon the FIG  model.
 Primarily designed for personal computers, these relatively inexpensive Forth systems have been  distributed very widely.